debakantagithub/Coursera_Capstone_Project/README.md

-# Coursera_Capstone_Project/Clustering Model Predicting Locations for Successful Investments in the US Car Industry.PART1.ipynb
+# Clustering Model Predicting Locations for Successful Investments in the US Car Industry

 Capstone Project: Business Problem by Debakanta Senapati